TRAUMA SENSITIVE YOGA

 Interoception – the ability to notice what is happening in one’s own body – is a key element to TCTSY.

 TS Yoga helps individuals with trauma learn to recognise and tolerate physical sensations, regaining a feeling of safety inside their bodies.
 As body awareness and sensations become more familiar, the less frightening they become helping individuals to manage their emotions more effectively.

 The main aim of a TCTSY class is to offer the opportunity to use yoga forms to notice what you feel in your body and then, based on what you feel or experience, practise making choices about what to do with your body.

 It is crucial to understand that TCTSY is not therapy (although it can be part of a client’s therapy programme); individuals are not expected to discuss or access their trauma memories during TCTSY sessions.

 Who is Trauma Sensitive Yoga For?

-Trauma-Sensitive Yoga offers a specialised form of yoga to survivors of complex trauma and treatment resistance Post Traumatic Stress Disorder (PTSD) including survivors of sexual abuse and chronic childhood abuse, military veterans and survivors of war.
+Trauma Sensitive Yoga offers a specialised form of yoga to survivors of complex trauma and treatment-resistance PTSD including survivors of sexual abuse and chronic childhood abuse, military veterans and survivors of war.

 Trauma Centre, Trauma Sensitive Yoga (TCTSY)

 This form of yoga originated at the Center for Trauma and Embodiment at the Justice Resource Institute in Brookline, Massachusetts, USA.
-It is an empirically validated, clinical intervention for complex trauma or chronic, treatment-resistant post-traumatic stress disorder (PTSD).
+It is an empirically validated, clinical intervention for complex trauma or chronic, treatment-resistant PTSD.

 In the United States, the TCTSY program is included in the National Registry of Evidence-based Programs and Practices (NREEP) database published by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 For more details on this please go to the TCTSY Website.